1994 Australian Grand Prix: Race

 Schumacher took the lead at the start, with Hill second behind him.
 The order between the two remained the same until lap 36.
 Hill was catching Schumacher when the Benetton driver went off the track at the East Terrace corner, hitting a wall with his right side wheels before pulling back onto the track.
 Hill had rounded the fifth corner of the track when Schumacher pulled across the track ahead of him to the left.
-At the next corner Hill attempted to pass Schumacher; the two collided when Schumacher turned in.
+At the next corner, Hill attempted to pass Schumacher; the two collided when Schumacher turned in.
 Schumacher was eliminated on the spot.
 Hill attempted to continue the race and pitted immediately, but retired from the race with irreparable damage to the car's front left suspension wishbone.
 As neither driver scored, Schumacher took the title.

-After Schumacher and Hill retired Mansell took the lead of the race.
+After Schumacher and Hill retired, Nigel Mansell took the lead of the race.
 Mansell stayed in the lead until he made his second pit stop.
-After Mansell pitted Berger took the lead and stayed in the lead after his second pit stop.
-On lap 64 Mansell overtook Berger to retake the lead of the race.
-Mika Häkkinen was running 5th in the closing stages behind teammate Brundle and Barrichello until his brakes failed on lap 77 sending him off into the wall backwards into retirement but was classified 12th.
-Mansell stayed in the lead for the rest of the race to win, with Berger finishing second and Brundle finishing third ahead of Barrichello, Panis and Jean Alesi in the other Ferrari completing the top 6.
+After Mansell pitted, Berger took the lead and stayed in the lead after his second pit stop.
+On lap 64, Mansell overtook Berger to retake the lead of the race.
+Mika Häkkinen was running 5th in the closing stages behind teammate Brundle and Barrichello until his brakes failed on lap 77, sending him off into the wall backwards into retirement but was classified 12th.
+Mansell stayed in the lead for the rest of the race to win, with Berger finishing second and Brundle finishing third ahead of Barrichello, Panis, and Jean Alesi in the other Ferrari completing the top 6.
+Mansell's victory was first time a driver over the age of 40 had won a Formula One race since Jack Brabham in 1970.
+As of 2025, Mansell remains the last driver to win a Formula One Grand Prix over the age of 40.